Federal Trade Commission (FTC) v. Wyndham Worldwide Corp., et al.

 Previously, the Chamber filed in the same case in the District of Arizona federal court, which was transferred to New Jersey.

 The Court issued an Order denying defendant Wyndham's motion to dismiss.
+The case was subsequently appealed to the U.S. Court of Appeals for the Third Circuit.

 New Jersey District Court Briefing